 I wanted to tell you, but you never listened

 Cos I'm walking, walking, walking ...

 The lights are on, but nobody's at home

 Nobody wants to be a slave

 Walking, walking, walking ..."

-While Kid A is clearly more blatant in its beliefs (after all, tell tale tracks like "How to Disappear Completely" and "Optimistic" practically sledgehammer you with their intent), Amnesiac is more subtle.
+While Kid A is more blatant in its beliefs (after all, telltale tracks like "How to Disappear Completely" and "Optimistic" practically sledgehammer you with their intent), Amnesiac is more subtle.
 Had they been released together, two parts of the same sullen whole, their majesty would be hard to ignore.
-From the harsh, more hateful noises of the first half to the semi-return to pop song structure on something like "Knives Out", listeners could have free associated on the meanings for the next millennium.
-In fact, stuck together on an iPod shuffle with the inclusion of the few B-sides released from the sessions (Kid A had no singles, while Amnesiac complied with such commercial pressures), it's almost impossible to truly tell them apart.
+From the harsh, more hateful noises of the first half to the semi-return to pop song structure on something like "Knives Out", listeners could have free-associated on the meanings for the next millennium.
+Stuck together on an iPod shuffle with the inclusion of the few B-sides released from the sessions (Kid A had no singles.
+Amnesiac complied with such commercial pressures), it's almost impossible to tell them apart.